Origin and History

 N.B.: in 1753, officers had white lapels and red breeches

-Sergeants were distinguished by a narrow silver lace on the lapels, cuffs and pockets; a silver aiguillette; a white worsted sash about their waist.
+Sergeants were distinguished by a narrow silver lace on the shoulder-strap, cuffs and pockets; a silver aiguillette; a blue and white worsted sash about their waist.

 Corporals were distinguished by a narrow silver lace on the cuffs and shoulder strap; white silk aiguillette.

 Drummers rode grey horses.
 They wore red coats lined and turned up with blue and laced with the royal lace (yellow and blue).
-Blue waistcoats and breeches.
+Blue (white according to Cannon) waistcoats and breeches.

 Drummers wore a mitre cap similar to the grenadier mitre cap but with a lower crown and the tassel hanging behind.
 White front decorated with regimental badge (Queen's cypher within the Garter); little frontal red flap with the White Horse and the the motto “Nec aspera terrent”; red backing, white headband with a drum and the rank of the regiment (VII.
 D.) in the middle part behind.